Alfred C. Harmer: Career

-Harmer was born in Germantown section of Philadelphia.
-Began work as a shoe manufacturer.
-He became a member of the Philadelphia City Council, serving from 1856 to 1860 and then a recorder of deeds for Philadelphia 1860–1863.
+He won election as a director of the public schools in Germantown.
+He served as a member of the Philadelphia City Council, from 1856 to 1860 and as recorder of deeds for Philadelphia from 1860 to 1863.
 He was a delegate to the 1868 Republican National Convention.

 He was elected as a Republican in 1870 for and served two terms.
-He was defeated in 1874, but he was elected again in 1876.
-He served until his death in 1900 and was interred in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+He was defeated in 1874, but was elected again in 1876.
+He served on the Committee for Naval Affairs; the Committee on the District of Columbia; Committee on the Pacific Railroad; Committee on Indian Affairs; Committee on Coinage, Weights, and Measures; and as chairman of the Committee on the Library.
+He served until his death March 6, 1900, and was interred in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

+Personal life

+He married Lizzie Miller from Mauch Chunk, Pennsylvania, and together they had eight sons and two daughters.